golanlevin/60-212/2026/syllabus/README.md

 # TL;DR: Grading

+> 1. I'm liberal about incidents, strict about patterns.
-> 1. You do not need to be perfect, but you do need to participate reliably.
+> 2. You do not need to be perfect, but you do need to participate reliably.
-> 2. The *minimum requirements for passing* are that you must substantially complete at least 8 of the 10 assignment sets, and you may not ghost more than two class sessions.
+> 3. The *minimum requirements for passing* are that you must substantially complete at least 8 of the 10 assignment sets, and you may not ghost more than two class sessions.

 To a first approximation, your grade in this course is based straightforwardly on your **basic professionalism** in completing work and attending class.
 The policies below deliberately allow for an occasional bad week, missed deadline, or communication failure without penalty.
 Repeated failures to participate, however, have steep consequences.
 These grading policies address three independent shortcomings of professionalism: